-If you decide to move to a new accountant, what happens to any accounting paperwork which is yet to be finalised?
-More importantly, how much will it cost in catch up fees to bring your accounts up-to-date?
+If you decide to move to a new accountant, what happens to any accounting paperwork that has yet to be finalised?
+More importantly, how much will it cost in catch-up fees to bring your accounts up to date?

 So, what happens if you decide to change accountants?

-Your FreeAgent (or other) accounting software account can be easily transferred to your new accountant’s dashboard.
+Your FreeAgent, Xero (or other) accounting software account can be easily transferred to your new accountant’s dashboard.

-Your new accountant will also require the transfer of all underlying tax and accounting paperwork – often in the form or a zip file containing a series of Excel spreadsheets.
+Your new accountant will also require the transfer of all underlying tax and accounting paperwork, often in the form of exported accounting data and supporting records.

 You can find out more about the switching process here.

-No such things as a perfect time to move accountants
+No such thing as a perfect time to move accountants

-However good your timing, there is never a ‘perfect’ time to move accountants.
+However good your timing, there is no such thing as a perfect time to move accountants.
 But many advisors suggest making the move soon after your previous company year’s accounts are finalised.

 The reason for this advice is obvious; over the course of a year, the bulk of an accountant’s time is spent completing clients’ year end accounts.

-However, the cost of this work – and other duties – is typically spread across the year, so contractors typically pay a monthly fee rather than an annual fee.
+However, the cost of this work and other duties is typically spread across the year, so contractors typically pay a monthly fee rather than an annual one.

-The true cost of completing your annual counts is likely to be at least half of your annual accountancy fee.
+The true cost of completing your annual accounts is likely to be at least half of your annual accountancy fee.

 How much unfinished business will you port to your new accountant?